danielmolina81/visualization-challenge/README.md

 Requirements
 Prepare the Data (20 points)

     The datasets are merged into a single DataFrame.
-(6 points) The number of mice are shown from the merged DataFrame.
-(2 points) Each duplicate mice is found based on the Mouse ID and Timepoint.
-(6 points) A clean DataFrame is created with the dropped duplicate mice.
-(4 points) The number of mice are shown from the clean DataFrame.
-(2 points)
+(6 points)ok The number of mice are shown from the merged DataFrame.
+(2 points)ok Each duplicate mice is found based on the Mouse ID and Timepoint.
+(6 points)ok A clean DataFrame is created with the dropped duplicate mice.
+(4 points)ok The number of mice are shown from the clean DataFrame.
+(2 points)ok

 Generate Summary Statistics (15 points)

     The mean of the tumor volume for each regimen is calculated using groupby.
-(2 points) The media of the tumor volume for each regimen is calculated using groupby.
-(2 points) The variance of the tumor volume for each regimen is calculated using groupby.
-(2 points) The standard deviation of the tumor volume for each regimen is calculated using groupby.
-(2 points) The SEM of the tumor volume for each regimen is calculated using groupby.
-(2 points) A new DataFrame is created with using the summary statistics.
-(5 points)
+(2 points)ok The media of the tumor volume for each regimen is calculated using groupby.
+(2 points)ok The variance of the tumor volume for each regimen is calculated using groupby.
+(2 points)ok The standard deviation of the tumor volume for each regimen is calculated using groupby.
+(2 points)ok The SEM of the tumor volume for each regimen is calculated using groupby.
+(2 points)ok A new DataFrame is created with using the summary statistics.
+(5 points)ok

 Create Bar Charts and Pie Charts (15 points)

     A bar plot showing the total number of timepoints for all mice tested for each drug regimen using Pandas is generated.
-(4.5 points)
+(4.5 points)ok
     A bar plot showing the total number of timepoints for all mice tested for each drug regimen using pyplot is generated.
-(4.5 points)
+(4.5 points)ok
     A pie plot showing the distribution of female versus male mice using Pandas is generated.
-(3 points) A pie plot showing the distribution of female versus male mice using pyplot is generated.
-(3 points)
+(3 points)ok A pie plot showing the distribution of female versus male mice using pyplot is generated.
+(3 points)ok

 Calculate Quartiles, Find Outliers, and Create a Box Plot (30 points)